 How To Collect Donations in a Workplace Campaign

 One of the beauties of Give a Day to World AIDS is its simplicity!
-The concept is: give one day’s income on World AIDS Day to an organization that will use the money well in the fight against AIDS.
+The concept is: give one day’s income on World AIDS Day to an organization that will use the money well in the response to HIV/AIDS.
 Exactly how you do that may vary from place to place.
 Some businesses may be able to offer a payroll deduction.

 Here are a couple of ideas that work well:

 - Designate one or two people at your workplace to collect and direct donations.

 - Encourage colleagues to estimate for themselves approximately what one day’s income would be.
 Challenge them to donate this amount to make a difference in the AIDS pandemic.
 Donations to recipient organizations may be made in one of two ways.
 Use the information below to inform your colleagues about how you would like their donation to be made.

 1. Donation by cheque: